-Johnson & Johnson was ordered to pay $55 million to a woman who said that her ovarian cancer was caused by using the company's talc powder products.
-If you or a loved one has used Johnson & Johnson Talc Powder regularly and have been diagnosed with ovarian cancer, you may qualify for a Money Damages.
-Call the Gold Shield Group at 877-539-1539 to see if you qualify for a CASH AWARD.
+If you or a loved one used Johnson & Johnson Talc Powder regularly and have been diagnosed with ovarian cancer, you may qualify for a Money Damages.
+Call the Gold Shield Group at 877-539-1539.

-The plaintiff, Gloria Ristesund, used the company's feminine hygiene powder products (such as Johnson's Baby Powder and Shower to Shower) for decades.
+Gloria Ristesund used the company's feminine hygiene powder products (such as Johnson's Baby Powder and Shower to Shower) for decades.
 (To watch video of the Gloria Ristesund trial, click here.)
 She was awarded $50 million in punitive damages and $5 million in compensatory damages.